The top 10 Thanksgiving foods, ranked

-If rolls are your favorite part of Thanksgiving dinner, you’re probably a small child.
+If rolls are one of your favorite Thanksgiving foods, you’re probably a small child.
 I’d bet you’re a picky eater and won’t touch half the foods on this list.
 Good for you!

 On a regular day, it is appropriate to pour melted cheese on top of most any food, but on Thanksgiving, gravy is the preferred topping of many.
 Put it on your mashed potatoes.
 Put it on your dressing.
 Pour it directly in your mouth if you don’t have blood pressure issues.
 Gravy is a Thanksgiving staple, and it’s been scientifically proven that gravy tastes better poured out of a cute, little gravy boat your grandma only uses twice a year.

-If gravy is your favorite Thanksgiving food, you probably have high blood pressure.
+If gravy is one of your favorite Thanksgiving foods, you probably have high blood pressure.
 Don’t get too angry when watching football on Thanksgiving afternoon.

 3. MASHED POTATOES